NeoVectorX/MicStreamer/README.md

 ## 💬 Feedback

 Still have issues of have feedback? hit me up me on [Reddit](https://www.reddit.com/user/Kengine/) or Open an [Issue](https://github.com/NeoVectorX/MicStreamer/issues).
 Make to check the full setup guide as there's tips and more indepth setup information.
+If you like this app please take a second to give me a ⭐ at the top of the Github!